AyushRawat-17/Ansible_K8S_Configuration/README.md

     `git clone https://github.com/AyushRawat-17/Ansible_K8S_Configuration.git`
   2. Copy the Private key to the root Directory of the project.
   3. Update the value of **private_key_file** variable in the **ansible.cfg** (If you use private key other than **awskey.pem**)
+  4. Make the ./inventory/ec.py file executable.
+Use the following command `chmod +x ./inventory/ec.py`
+  5. Change the permission of the private key to read only.
+Use the following command `chmod +400 awskey.pem`
+  6. If you are using the private key with some other name change the value of variable **key** in the this file ./roles/ayushrawat_17.k8s_aws_ec2/vars/main.yml

 # Usage